 A traffic citation is not the same as a conviction.
 A ticket means you have been cited for an offense, while a conviction means you have been found guilty of the violation.
 When you receive a ticket, you can plead guilty and be convicted or fight the citation in court.

-• If you pay a fine – this means you’re pleading guilty – then you are convicted of the speeding offense, and it goes on your driving record.
-If you go to court and fight the ticket and are found guilty in court, then you are also convicted of the offense.
+- If you pay a fine — you’re pleading guilty — you are convicted of the speeding offense, which goes on your driving record.
+If you go to court and fight the ticket and are found guilty in court, you are also convicted of the offense.
 After a loss in court and conviction, the ticket is placed on your driving record and counts as a moving violation conviction.

 So, if you received a speeding ticket and paid it without going to court, you pled guilty and thus were found guilty of speeding.
-The violation is recorded on your MVR, which your insurance company will be able to see when it pulls your MVR at renewal time.
+The violation is recorded on your MVR, which your insurance company can see when it pulls your MVR at renewal time.

 What are the types of citations?

-• Fines and penalties: If the police issues you a citation, you can plead guilty and pay the fine; plead not guilty and contest the charge in court; or pursue a deferral and pay a fine.
+- Fines and penalties: If the police issue you a citation, you can plead guilty and pay the fine, plead not guilty and contest the charge in court or pursue a deferral and pay a fine.
 The exact course of action you may take depends on your state.

-• Misdemeanors and felonies: For serious traffic violations (hit and runs, DUI), you must go to court and plead guilty or not guilty.
-You’ll pay hefty fines if convicted and could face driver’s license suspension and jail time.
+- Misdemeanors and felonies: For serious traffic violations (hit-and-runs, DUI), you must go to court and plead guilty or not guilty.
+If convicted, you’ll pay hefty fines and could face driver’s license suspension and jail time.

 How do tickets affect my insurance rate?